 Article contains affiliate links.

-a powdered green tea, which is used in the Japanese Tea Ceremony (as well as baking and candies).
-Matcha is used rather than typical leaf green tea in these green tea bath bombs, for both quality and solubility.
+Matcha is a powdered green tea, which is used in the Japanese Tea Ceremony (as well as baking and candies).
+Matcha powder is used rather than typical leaf green tea in these green tea bath bombs, for both quality and solubility.
 It can be purchased in Asian markets, online and from specialty grocers.
 When buying this green tea powder, you will not need one of the more expensive matcha powders.
 Buy a more reasonably priced one.
 It will be fine for DIY beauty projects and desserts.
 Also, remember a little goes pretty far with this type of green tea.

 Green Tea Bath Bombs Recipe: Making